snowplow-incubator/snowplow-ruby-tracker-examples/README.md

 This product entity schema is version 1-0-1, as a non-breaking change has been made since the first version.
 Read more about schema versioning [here](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/versioning-your-data-structures/) and [here](https://docs.snowplowanalytics.com/docs/pipeline-components-and-applications/iglu/common-architecture/schemaver/).

 The self-describing JSON schemas are validated by part of the Snowplow data collection pipeline called [Iglu](https://docs.snowplowanalytics.com/docs/pipeline-components-and-applications/iglu/).
 Read about how to lint the schemas with IgluCTL [here](https://docs.snowplowanalytics.com/docs/pipeline-components-and-applications/iglu/igluctl-2/).

-Below is Ruby code that creates a purchase event based off these schemas:
+Below is Ruby code that creates a purchase event based off these schemas.
+Two products have been bought:

 ```ruby
 # Based on code in app/shop_controller.rb